divorce is the legal end of a marriage

 - any child adopted by you and your spouse, or

-- any child who was treated as a member of your family prior to your final separation; for example, a step-child or foster child.
+- any child who was treated as a member of your family before your final separation; for example, a step-child or foster child.

 We are getting divorced - will decisions about future arrangements for our children, property and maintenance be made at the same time?

 The granting of a divorce does not decide issues about property and maintenance or parenting arrangements for your children.
-If you want to make arrangements about these issues you can:
+If you want to make arrangements for these issues you can:

 make an agreement with your spouse and file it with a court, or seek orders from a court, where you and your spouse cannot reach an agreement.